babi00/ai4biological-pattern/README.md

 # Content of the branch 'guido-clean'

 This branch is meant to track the work of Guido Spina on the MSc thesis project "XAI tools to predict biological invasiveness: a case study in plants".
+Not all files used to carry out the work are included in this sections: the code written by barbara can be found in the branch 'clean-barbara'.

 ## guido_try_trait_analysis